 How do we "make" our child do what we want, if we don't use force?

+Great question!
+How do we "make" our child do what we want, if we don't use force?
+And brushing teeth is a perfect example, because I've never met a child who was internally motivated to brush his teeth -- or a parent who hasn't been frustrated trying to get kids to brush.
 Naturally, we're tempted to threaten our child with punishment.
-That is, in fact, the only way to force a human to do something they don't want to do.
+That is, in fact, the only way to "make" a human do something they don't want to do.
 But look at the cost:

 - You lose the opportunity to read with your child, which is arguably one of the most important parent-child interactions in your day, both intellectually and emotionally.

 - It creates a power struggle by using threats to gain compliance, instead of creating a relationship where our child WANTS to cooperate.
 What will we do when our child is not motivated by this particular threat?
 We'll have to up the ante, by threatening a bigger consequence.
 Sooner or later, that always leads to a stand-off, unless we're willing to use violence.